truenas/documentation/static/includes/apps/AppsDatasets.md

 Do not include the ix-apps dataset inside of an SMB or NFS share.

+The ix-apps dataset does not inherit encryption if an encrypted pool is selected as the pool for applications.

 Back up and restore functionality as well as migration of the ix-apps dataset from one apps pool to another are not currently supported by the TrueNAS interface.
 Support for these features is planned for a future TrueNAS release version.